jupyterlab/extension-examples/README.md

 JupyterLab you may find it easier to understand than pure JavaScript if you have a basic understanding of object oriented programming and types._

-These examples are developed and tested on top of JupyterLab version 1.2.
+These examples are developed and tested on top of JupyterLab.
-You can create a [conda](https://docs.conda.io/en/latest/miniconda.html) environment to get started.
+You can create a [conda](https://docs.conda.io/en/latest/miniconda.html) environment to get started after cloning this repository.

 ```bash
 conda env create && \
   conda activate jupyterlab-extension-examples
 ```

+> The previous command will use the [environment.yaml](https://github.com/jupyterlab/extension-examples/blob/master/environment.yml) file as requirements for the environment.

 ## Develop and Use the Examples